 - If there are topics that you find particularly difficult or lack confidence with, make them a priority.

 - Now you know exactly what you need to study, you just need to allocate chunks of your week to doing so.

 - Get a calendar or diary and figure out when your available study time is.

-- Don’t forget to factor in down time too, such as football practice or music classes.
+- Don’t forget to factor in downtime too, such as football practise or music classes.

 Step five: Move your subjects and topics into the study blocks

-If you think you’d benefit from some additional support in English and Maths, why not take a look at SchoolOnline.co.uk’s online video tutorial platform.
-Sign up today from just £8.99/ month or £49.99 for a year.
+If you think you’d benefit from some additional support in English and Maths, why not take a look at SchoolOnline’s online video tutorial platform.
+Sign up today from just £9.99/ month (for KS2) and £12.99/month for GCSE or choose one of our annual subscriptions by visiting our pricing page.
 You could access over 1350 video tutorials, as well as interactive quizzes, past paper questions, top tips from current examiners and much, much more!